Ireland at the Rugby World Cup

-The Ireland national rugby union team have played all eight Rugby World Cup tournaments.
-They have played in the quarter-finals at all but two tournaments, but have yet to progress to the semi-finals.
-They have finished top of their pool twice.
-Ireland has never played either South Africa or England in a World Cup match.
+The Ireland national rugby union team have played in all ten Rugby World Cup tournaments.
+They have reached the quarter-finals at all but two tournaments, but have yet to progress to the semi-finals.
+They have finished top of their pool on three occasions.

 Ireland has competed at every Rugby World Cup since the tournament was first held in Australia and New Zealand in 1987.